HirziDevs/PteroStats/README.md

 ## Introduction

-PteroStata is a bot designed to check Panel, Nodes, and Databases status and post it to discord server
+PteroStats is a bot designed to check Panel, Nodes, and Databases status and post it to discord server

 * Written in Javascript, CloudServer is faster and more stable.
 * PteroControl can be used with any server on Pterodactyl, irregardless of whether it's on shared hosting or your own hosted panel